 ii) Machinery aft of cargo spaces so shaft tunnel does not interfere with discharging gear.

 iii) Large ballast capacity.

 iv) Double bottoms under bulk cargo holds.

-catch and hold cargo.
+To facilitate rapid cargo discharge and minimize cleaning requirements, holds are designed with a minimum of internal obstructions that might catch and hold cargo.
 Bulkhead stiffening is attained by the use of corrugated plate rather than welded stiffeners.
 Hold cross section, is arranged so that cargo is self-trimming and self-loading:

-i) Cargo will flow outwards from the point of discharge of bucket grabs or gravity chutes to fill the entire cargo space with a
+i) Cargo will flow outwards from the point of discharge of bucket grabs or gravity chutes to fill the entire cargo space with a minimum of hand trimming.

 ii) The narrowing width at the top of the hold limits transverse cargo shifts when the hold is not completely filled.